scnr/book/src/README.md

 ## Conclusion

-Thus, SCNR can in essence fit into any SDLC with great grace, ease and little care.
+Thus, Codename SCNR can in essence fit into any SDLC with great grace, ease and little care.

 [^dsel]: API/script functionality is provided by [DSeL](https://github.com/qadron/DSeL).